Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: System Model and Problem Formulation

-In practice, the desired sensing beampattern is designed according to the radar sensing requirements \cite{stoica2007probing}.
-For example, if the radar sensing system has no information about target and works in the detecting mode, an isotropic beampattern is desired, i.e., the power is uniformly distributed among all directions.
-However, when the radar sensing system has prior information of targets and works in the tracking mode, the beampattern is expected to have the dominant peak power in the target directions.
+In practice, the desired sensing beampattern is designed according to the sensing requirements \cite{stoica2007probing}.
+For example, if the sensing system has no information about the target and works in the detecting mode, an isotropic beampattern is desired, i.e., the power is uniformly distributed among all directions.
+However, when the sensing system has prior information of targets and works in the tracking mode, the beampattern is expected to have the dominant peak power in the target directions.
+Let $\{\phi(\theta_l)\}_{l=1}^L$ denotes a pre-designed sensing beampattern over an angular grid $\{\theta_l\}_{l=1}^L$ covering the detector's angular range $[-\frac{\pi}{2}, \frac{\pi}{2}]$.
+Then, the sensing performance can be evaluated by the following loss function \cite{stoica2007probing}:

-\begin{remark} \emph{The main benefits of the proposed NOMA-inspired ISAC framework can be summarized as follows.
-Firstly, by embedding the multicast information into part of the sensing signal, the sensing interference on the unicast communication signals can be eliminated via SIC, see \eqref{eqn:received} and \eqref{eqn:unicast_rate}.
-Secondly, the sensing signal is further exploited for facilitating the communication through carrying out multicast transmission, see \eqref{eqn:sensing_multicast} and \eqref{eqn:throughput_I}.
-Thirdly, the sensing signal provides more DoFs to achieve high quality sensing beampattern, see \eqref{eqn:transmit_beampattern} and \eqref{eqn:transmit_covariance}.
-Last but not least, the proposed NOMA-inspired ISAC framework facilities the \emph{double benefits} of the sensing signal, i.e., enhancing both communication and radar sensing.} \end{remark}